This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Antiviral medicines are used to cure a hepatitis C infection.
 You will need to take these medicines for 8 to 12 weeks.
-Other kinds of medicines may be used to keep the virus from spreading or to prevent or decrease liver swelling and damage.
+Other kinds of medicines may be used to keep the virus from spreading or to prevent or decrease liver damage.
 The type of medicine you need will depend on how severe your hepatitis is.
 It will also depend on if you have liver damage.
-Surgery for a liver transplant may be done if you have severe liver disease or liver failure.

 Manage hepatitis C: